Day 39 - 18/10

 not hoisted

-because a function expression is always a constant valuecan only omit the
+because a function expression is always a constant value

 keyword and the curly brackets if the function is a single statement, so just keep them